alimarandi2/DS-SCN/README.md

 #### Repository

 This repository contains the code of the ndnSIM-apps responsible for the clustering algorithm.
 The project uses ndnSIM 2.5.0.
+If you use this code, please cite the following paper:

+A. Marandi, V. Hofer, M. Gasparyan, T. Braun, and N. Thomos, “Bloom Filter-based Routing for Dominating Set-based Service-Centric Networks,” in Proc. of the IEEE/IFIP Network Operations and Management Symp.
+(NOMS), Budapest, Hungary, Apr.
+2020.

 ## ndnSIM